dedis/popstellar/be2-scala/docs/README.md

 Between the `ClientActor` and the partitioner sits a module which goal is to validate conformity with our custom JSON-rcp protocol, decode the JSON payload, and then finally validate its fields.

-The partitioner decides which path a message is supposed to take depending on its content; more precisely, depending on if it contains a "params" field or not.
+The partitioner decides which path a message is supposed to take depending on its content; more precisely, depending on if it contains a "map" field, a "message" field or not.
 Further down the line, a handler is used for each type of message (e.g. the LAO handler is able to understand and process LAO messages such as `CreateLao`, `StateLao`, and `UpdateLao`)

 The results are then collected by the main merger (blue "merger" circle) and sent to the `AnswerGenerator`.
 An answer (`JsonRpcResponse`) is created and sent back to the `ClientActor` (and thus the real client through WebSocket) by the `Answerer` module.